 What is meant by the phrases doing or transacting business in another State by a Foreign Corporation?

 There are many factors used to determine whether a Foreign Corporation is transacting business in a State, and therefore, must qualify to do business in that State.
 Some criteria evaluated include:

 For example, many entrepreneurs incorporate in Nevada or Delaware due to the tax laws and for other beneficial reasons, but they do not reside and/or transact any business in either of those States.
-Therefore, those entreprenuers must register their Corporations whereever their "businesses" are physically located and/or they actually transacts business.
+Therefore, those entrepreneurs must register their Corporations wherever their "businesses" are physically located and/or they transact business.

 I have heard that a Corporation can be a citizen of a state.
 What does this mean?

 For certain purposes, such as determining the right to bring a lawsuit in Federal Court, a Corporation today is deemed a citizen of any State in which it has been incorporated AND also of the State where it has its principal place of business.
 Therefore, a Corporation can be a citizen of more than one State.

 For example, a Corporation incorporated in Pennsylvania is a Pennsylvania Corporation.
 A Delaware Corporation having its principal place of business in Pennsylvania is deemed to be a citizen of Pennsylvania, as well as, Delaware.